oracle-livelabs/sprints/data-management/sprint-geometery-and-spatial-index-creation/sprint-geometery-and-spatial-index-creation.md

     );</copy>
     ```

-3. Insert the polygon geometry into our new table.
-Note the use of the constant.
+3. Insert a polygon geometry into our new table.
+Note the use of the new constant constants.

     ```
     <copy>INSERT INTO spatial_test VALUES (